ArindamPal-0/gdown-cli-golang/README.md

 sudo apt install wslu
 ```

-Opening of URL from terminal is handled by https://github.com/pkg/browser
+Opening of URL from terminal is handled by [browser package](https://github.com/pkg/browser)